Zalafina/QKeyMapper/README.md

 15. v1.3.0 -> Start to support save multi different program's keymap settings to "keymapdata.ini" config file.
 If "Auto Start Mapping" is checked for the keymap setting, it will check foreground window's executable file name to match saved program keymap settings in "keymapdata.ini" config file automatically at "KeyMappingStart" state.
 If there is a matched keymap setting, it will load this setting and start key mapping automatically.
 16. v1.3.1 -> "Auto Startup" checkbox could launch QKeyMapper program at Windows user logon, it could work with "Auto Start Mapping" checkbox.
 17. v1.3.1 -> Add SingleApplication support, there could be only one QKeyMapper program instance at the same time.
 Launch second QKeyMapper program will only bring first QKeyMapper instance to Forgeground Window.
-18. v1.3.2 -> When it is detected that the foreground window is matched with the current SelectSetting's mapping configuration at the "KeyMappingStart"(Cycle Checking) state, a sound effect will be played to prompt the keymapping to enter the effective state.
+18. v1.3.2 -> When it is detected that the foreground window is matched with the current SelectSetting's mapping configuration at the "KeyMappingStart"(Cycle Checking) state, a sound effect will be played to prompt that keymapping is actived.

 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/Zalafina/QKeyMapper/master/screenshot/QKeyMapper_screenshot_02.png)